Moroccan Lamb Brains and Eggs

-Of all the recipes for lamb brains in the world, Moroccan style lamb brains simmered with eggs, tomatoes, olives and spicy harissa paste is arguably one of the most well known and loved.
-Even in today’s climate, where consuming brains may seem odd to many people, and unapproachable for many more (they’re currently illegal in Britain) this dish, and other ones like it, will still resonate with a lot of people.
+Of all the recipes for lamb brains in the world, this Moroccan style lamb brains recipe simmered with eggs, tomatoes, olives and spicy harissa paste is one of the most well known and loved.
+Even in today’s climate, where consuming brains may seem odd and unapproachable (they’re currently illegal in Britain) this dish, and other ones like it are timeless.

 Funny enough, as I cooked and ate this dish the first few times, I was reminded that I knew two people from Morocco, so I reached out to them and asked them if they’ve ever heard of this dish, and if it was indeed as famous as I’d come to believe from my research.
 Both people enthusiastically told me it was, and enjoyed retelling stories of family gatherings where it was served, or times they’d eaten the dish when visiting Morocco.